hcwinsemius/RTK_GNSS/README.md

 This can be established through for instance a hotspot from a smart phone.

 ## Materials required:
+Basis:
-- 2 Ardusimple dual frequency kits (one as base, one as rover).
+- 2 Ardusimple dual frequency kits inc. antennas (one as base, one as rover).
 These shuld in principle be pre-configured
-- 2 Powerbanks (e.g. 20,000 mAh can be brought on a plane if NOT charged!)
+- 2 Powerbanks (we recommend 20,000 mAh can be brought on a plane if NOT charged!)
+- 2 data/power cables from micro USB to USB-A

+In case you want to use corrections via a server (NTRIP) and internet:
+Make sure the ardusimples are equipped with (male) header pins
+- 2 raspberry pi zero W (Rpi0 with header pins)
+- 2 SD cards (8Gb or 16Gb)
+- 2 additional data/power cables
 - 2 On-The-Go (OTG) cables
-- 4 data/power cables from micro USB to USB-A
-- 2 raspberry pi zero W (Rpi0)
-- 2 SD cards (8Gb or 16Gb)

-## Basic principle of setup
+- 4 female-to-female jumper wires

+In case you want to work with Long-Range radio (no internet!):
+- 2 XBee radio modules (make sure ardusimples are equipped with XBEE radio parts)

+## Setup with NTRIP connections with raspberry pis
 The principle is as given in the schematic below.
 The base station is setup such that it collects Real-Time-Correction Messages (RTCM3) from the base-station Ardusimple.
 The Rpi0 of the base station retrieves these either via UART or USB from the ardusimple kit and sends them to an existing Network Transport of RTCM data over IP (NTRIP) caster in the cloud (in this example we use RTK2go.com, which is free for the moment).